-McKinney, a Democrat, was the representative for Georgia’s 4th congressional district from 2005 to 2006.
+McKinney was the representative for Georgia’s 4th congressional district and was a Democrat.
+She served from 2005 to 2006.

-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McKinney is shown as a purple triangle. (analysis methodology)
+McKinney is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 McKinney sponsored bills primarily in these issue areas: